Japan, Philippines to Sign Troop Access Pact in July

 - Русский

-Tokyo, June 28 (Jiji Press)--Japan and the Philippines are expected to sign a bilateral agreement on reciprocal troop access at a ministerial security meeting in the Philippines next month, people familiar with the matter said Friday.
+Tokyo, June 28 (Jiji Press)--Japan and the Philippines are expected to sign a bilateral agreement on reciprocal troop access at a ministerial security meeting in Manila early next month, people familiar with the matter said Friday.

-The two countries are expected to sign the agreement at a meeting of their foreign and defense ministers likely to take place in the Philippines on July 8.
+The leaders of Japan and the Philippines agreed to start talks on the pact at a summit meeting in Manila in November last year.
+The Philippines will be the third country with which Japan concludes such an agreement, following Australia and Britain.

-The meeting will bring together Foreign Minister Yoko Kamikawa and Defense Minister Minoru Kihara from Japan and Foreign Secretary Enrique Manalo and Defense Secretary Gilberto Teodoro from the Philippines.
+The security meeting is expected to take place on July 8, which will bring together Foreign Minister Yoko Kamikawa and Defense Minister Minoru Kihara from Japan and Foreign Secretary Enrique Manalo and Defense Secretary Gilberto Teodoro from the Philippines.

-At the meeting, the ministers are also likely to confirm cooperation to counter China's assertiveness.
-It will be the second such meeting, after the first in April 2022.
+At the meeting, the ministers are also likely to confirm strengthening bilateral security and defense cooperation.
+It will be the second such meeting, after the first in Tokyo in April 2022.

 [Copyright The Jiji Press, Ltd.]